Kitware/dive/docs/Attributes.md

 ## Background/Terms

-It’s important to note that there are attribute definitations and then track/detection attributes.
-Attributes definitions are all the possible attributes that can be assigned to tracks or detection.
+It’s important to note that there are attribute definitions and then track/detection attributes.
+Attribute definitions are all the possible attributes that can be assigned to tracks or detection.
 Think of them as a template for the attributes that can be set on tracks/detections.
 Track attributes are information for the entire track and detection attributes are information for the specific frame or instance of time.

 - **Attribute Definition** - base attribute which defines the name and **type** for either a track or detection attribute
 - **Track Attribute** - attribute with a **value** associated with the entire track